Baby Cane Toad Removal — Gold Coast, Brisbane & Northern NSW

 They emerge from water sources in large numbers, often appearing suddenly after rain events.
 A single breeding event can produce hundreds or thousands of toadlets, which then begin dispersing across nearby properties in search of food and shelter.

-Despite their small size, toadlets carry the same bufadienolide toxin as adult cane toads.
+Despite their small size, toadlets carry the same bufo toxin as adult cane toads.
 They are a serious risk to dogs, cats, and other pets that investigate or mouth them.

 Quick ID: Toadlets vs Native Frogs

-- ✓Toadlets appear in very large numbers together near water
+- ✓Appear in very large numbers together near water

 Why Baby Cane Toads Are Dangerous for Pets